117 Chemistry (prerequisite: facility with algebra)

 a more advanced chemistry course.

-toxic in many ways from heavy metal poisoning to the effects of mining.
+can be incredibly toxic in many ways from heavy metal poisoning to the efects of mining.
 In this course,

 Prerequisite: Chemistry 150 is appropriate for continuing and incoming students